Ashfaqurpapon/Ashfaqurpapon/README.md

 <h1 align="center">Hi 👋, I'm Ashfaqur Rahman Papon</h1>
-<h3 align="center">I’m a passionate backend-focused JavaScript developer and competitive programmer, with experience in Docker image and container building.
+<h3 align="center">I’m a passionate backend-focused JavaScript developer and competitive programmer.
 I thrive on solving complex problems, building clean and efficient code, and continuously learning to stay ahead in the ever-evolving tech landscape.
 I'm also familiar with frontend integration in MERN environments.
 My goal is to create impactful software solutions that are both innovative and user-centric</h3>

 - 🌱 I’m currently learning **Docker**